 Moving is stressful, there is no question about it.
 We have done it so many times now – in town, from town to town, country to country, and overseas.
 Our first moves were rather chaotic, but then I learned how to make it more bearable.
 Now another move is right before us so it’s time to get started.

 1. Organize your belongings

 Even if you are not planning a move in the near future, this is always an important step.
 And I am not talking about having everything organized, I am talking about having your belongings organized.
 Do not own things you do not like, use, or find important to keep.
 If you have too much stuff at any given time, get rid of it, otherwise moving can be a disaster.
 If you are planning to move sometime soon, this would be the first step.
 Sell, give away, and throw away what you do not need.

-2. Make a plan of your new home
+2. Make a plan for your new home

 This goes along with the first step and is especially important if you are downsizing.
 There is no need to move everything you own if it does not fit into the new place, or a new garage, or a new basement.
-The plan does not have to be fancy, just an good idea of what space is available and what fits in there.
+The plan does not have to be fancy, just a good idea of what space is available and what fits in there.
 I normally make a simple drawing on a graphing paper.
 This way I know where we can put what and what fits and what does not.

 3. Start packing early and set small goals